Key Takeaways

 Elite Status Levels

-• Free access to Economy Plus at check-in when available (for status member and 1 traveling companion) and preferred seating at booking (for status member and up to 8 traveling companions)
+- Free access to Economy Plus (for you and 1 companion) and Preferred seating (for you and 1 companion) at booking

 What to Know Before Canceling